History of the Zeta Sigma Chapter

 BETA ALPHA PSI, the national scholastic and professional organization for financial information professionals, was organized February 12, 1919 at the University of Illinois.
 Its objective is “to encourage and give recognition to scholastic and professional excellence in the business information field.”
 This includes promoting the study and practice of accounting, finance and information systems.

 The Zeta Sigma Chapter of Beta Alpha Psi was chartered March 22, 1983 on North Carolina A & T State University’s campus.
 In its first year, the chapter achieved the honor of Distinguished Chapter.
 Beginning in the year 1984-85, the chapter earned the highest recognition as a Superior Chapter.
-The Zeta Sigma chapter is the only one in North Carolina to achieve the highest honor, Superior status, for 30 consecutive years.
+The Zeta Sigma chapter is the only one in North Carolina to achieve the highest honor, Superior status, for 32 consecutive years.

 In its 30-Year history, the Zeta Sigma Chapter has had five Faculty Advisors, Dr. Mark Kiel, Dr. Helen Kennedy, Dr. Gwendolyn Highsmith-Quick, Dr. Ida Robinson-Backmon and Dr. Lisa Owens-Jackson.
 Our administrators have served the national organization on many occasions.
 Dr. Helen Kennedy served as Southeast Regional Director, Dr. Mark Kiel served as Vice President of Administration, and Dean Quiester Craig served as the Dean’s Representative.
 Dr. Gwendolyn Highsmith-Quick has shown dedication to the Zeta Sigma Chapter and to Beta Alpha Psi’s International Organization.
 She served as the Faculty Advisor (FA) for more than 15 years and was awarded Outstanding FA in 1996 and 2011.
-She served as National Director of Chapter Activities and Chapter Development in 2000-2001 and was the Southeast Regional Advocate from 2011 to 2014.
+She served as National Director of Chapter Activities and Chapter Development in 2000-2001 and as the Southeast Regional Advocate in 2011-2014.
 Past members of the Zeta Sigma Chapter have reached the pinnacle of success becoming presidents of Fortune 100 Companies, partners in International Accounting Firms, and professors at major universities.
 Zeta Sigma’s accomplishments reflect the excellence of North Carolina A&T State University.

 Objectives of the Chapter:

-- To achieve GOLD Chapter status.
+1. To achieve GOLD Chapter status.

-- To sponsor programs that will aid professional and personal development of students in accounting, finance, and management information systems.
+3. To sponsor programs that will aid professional and personal development of students in accounting, finance, and management information systems.

-- To provide Principles of Accounting tutorials for students at North Carolina A & T State University.
+4. To provide Principles of Accounting tutorials for students at North Carolina A & T State University.

-- To foster cohesion within the Zeta Sigma Chapter through team building activities.
+6. To foster cohesion within the Zeta Sigma Chapter through team building activities.

-- To strengthen professional relationships between the faculty and students of the accounting, finance, and management information systems departments.
+7. To strengthen professional relationships between the faculty and students of the accounting, finance, and management information systems departments.

-- To inform high school students of opportunities that exist in business information professions and to promote the collegiate studies of such professions.
+8. To inform high school students of opportunities that exist in business information professions and to promote the collegiate studies of such professions.

-- To build networks between students and professionals in accounting, finance, and management information systems through organizational activities.
+9. To build networks between students and professionals in accounting, finance, and management information systems through organizational activities.

-- To magnify the presence of the Zeta Sigma Chapter in the School of Business & Economics and throughout the campus of North Carolina A & T State University.
+10. To magnify the presence of the Zeta Sigma Chapter in the School of Business & Economics and throughout the campus of North Carolina A & T State University.

-- To excite the environment by pervading it with professional, community, and social activities.
+11. To excite the environment by pervading it with professional, community, and social activities.